 Today the Court of Common Council (100 Common Councilmen and 25 Aldermen) governs the City of London Corporation, the oldest continuous municipal democracy in the world, which in turn acts as local authority for the geographic Square Mile around St Paul’s, among many other roles.
 The range of services the City provides its workers, residents and visitors and the national and international work the City is called upon to perform is unique.
 Common Council accomplishes this work through a committee structure.

 The Court of Aldermen consists of 25 Aldermen, one for each ward of the City, elected at least every six years (separately from the Common Councilmen elections, and not all at once).
 Since 1834 Common Council has been elected by the 25 wards of the City.
 Elections are held every four years in March when all the seats are up for re-election.
 Each ward returns between two and ten members depending on the size of the electorate.
 Candidates must be freemen of the City.

-Common Council meets every fourth Thursday in the Great Hall of Guildhall at one o’clock precisely.
+Common Council meets every fourth Thursday in the Great Hall of Guildhall at 1pm.
 No member of Common Council is paid and all are apolitical.

 The City Arms

 The Armorial Bearings of the City of London were first mentioned in 1381, when it was ordered that new Mayoralty Seal should incorporate them.
 The seal shows the Arms of the City charged in its first quarter with what is described as a dagger or sword.
 This is a representation of the Sword of St Paul, the City's patron saint.